hurui200320/Vazan/README.md

 # Vazan

+**_Note: This branch is V2, a completely rewrite.
+For the v1, see branch `old-archive`._**

-This is a storage management app that fit my own needs.
-This is also my (officially) first android app.
-I tried to develop android app multiple times before, but those eventually ended up into trash bins, so those don't count.
+This is a supplementary app for [Memento Database](https://mementodatabase.com/) that fit my own needs (for personal inventory management).

+Also, this is my (officially) first android app.
+I tried to develop android app multiple times before, but those eventually ended up into trash bins, so they don't count.

 ## Why I need this?

 Several times a year, I need to pack all my stuff and move.
 After moving to a new place, I don't unpack all things immediately.
-When I need to find exactly one specific object, it would be a nightmare to go through all boxes: unpack, dump out all things, not found, repack.
+When I need to find exactly one specific object, it would be a nightmare to go through all boxes: unpack, dump out all things, not found the thing, repack the mess.

 One day I was picking up a package, I saw the waybill on the box.
 I thought, why don't I print something and stick it to the box, so I can find out what inside without actually open it?
 So I